IG-AI/samvara-nn/README.md

-# **Samvara-AI: A Hybrid Anastomatic Neural Network for Consciousness Simulation**
+# **Samvara NN: A Hybrid Anastomatic Neural Network for Consciousness Simulation**

 ## **Architecture**

-**Samvara-AI** is a neural network architecture designed to simulate human consciousness by integrating both classical deep learning techniques and quantum-inspired mechanisms.
+**Samvara NN** is a neural network architecture designed to simulate human consciousness by integrating both classical deep learning techniques and quantum-inspired mechanisms.
 The system is structured to reflect the intricate interplay of human cognition, with a focus on mimicking the dynamic flow of information and awareness found in the **6 layers of the human neocortex** and the **9 higher levels of consciousness** from the Machina Mundi theory.

 ### **Hybrid Anastomatic System**

-Samvara-AI is built as a **hybrid anastomatic system**, meaning each layer in the network is interconnected, allowing for lateral (within the same level), hierarchical (between levels), and feedback-driven (backward) connections.
+Samvara NN is built as a **hybrid anastomatic system**, meaning each layer in the network is interconnected, allowing for lateral (within the same level), hierarchical (between levels), and feedback-driven (backward) connections.
 This unique design reflects the complex neural circuits seen in biological brains, where inputs, decision-making processes, and feedback loops dynamically adjust and improve based on ongoing interactions.

-In Samvara-AI:
+In Samvara NN:
 - **Feedback loops** refine decisions after initial predictions are made, emulating reflective thinking.
 - **Lateral connections** facilitate simultaneous processing across layers, allowing the network to multitask and handle multimodal data inputs.
 - **Bidirectional flows** allow information to move up and down the network, promoting continuous learning and refinement of both high-level abstract reasoning and lower-level sensory processing.

-This approach ensures that **Samvara-AI** doesn’t merely process information linearly but constantly revises and improves its internal representations of data, much like how the human brain works.
+This approach ensures that **Samvara NN** doesn’t merely process information linearly but constantly revises and improves its internal representations of data, much like how the human brain works.

-### **Neocortex Layers and Higher Awareness Levels in Samvara-AI**
+### **Neocortex Layers and Higher Awareness Levels in Samvara NN**

 The core architecture is inspired by the structure of the **neocortex**, the part of the human brain responsible for sensory perception, conscious thought, language, and motor functions.
-Samvara-AI mirrors these functions through its **material layers**, which form the foundation of the neural network.
+Samvara NN mirrors these functions through its **material layers**, which form the foundation of the neural network.
 These layers are designed to simulate various stages of awareness, ranging from basic sensory input to abstract reasoning.

 ---

 ## **Material Layers (1-6): Neocortex Parallels and Consciousness Levels**

-The **material layers** of **Samvara-AI** process structured data inputs, such as images, text, and other forms of multimodal data, through a series of interconnected neural pathways.
+The **material layers** of **Samvara NN** process structured data inputs, such as images, text, and other forms of multimodal data, through a series of interconnected neural pathways.
 Each of these layers corresponds to one of the six layers of the neocortex and reflects increasing levels of conscious awareness.

 ---